How much do you really know about the bar exam? Here are some of the common bar exam misconceptions we often encounter while working with students:

 - The bar exam is designed to trick you.

 This statement is perhaps the most common misconception about the bar, as many exam-takers are convinced that the MBE and essay questions are worded to mislead them into picking incorrect answer choices.
-However, while many questions are undeniably confusing, they are ultimately intended to test your ability to see beyond the surface level of the law and apply more substantial concepts that require analyzation and thorough law comprehension.
-Since this is the proprietary job of a lawyer, so the bar exam tests your ability to think like one.
+However, while many questions are undeniably confusing, they are ultimately intended to test your ability to see beyond the surface level of the law and apply more substantial concepts that require analysis and thorough law comprehension.
+In short, the bar exam tests your ability to think like a lawyer.

 - Following your comprehensive course schedule is enough to pass.